gbcayres/To-Do-List/README.md

-# To do list with pure HTML, CSS and JavaScript
+# To do list with HTML, CSS and JavaScript